MichelleHovendal/Restaurant-Guide/content/post/Reviews.md

 ### Summary of fake reviews
 It is seen that a lot of fake reviews are detected within reviews giving 1 and 2 stars.
 Actually an decreasing trend is seen, so the better review, the less percentage fake reviews.
 One of the reasons to this might be, is that there are quite few reviews giving 1 star, which might get the algorithm to recognize many of these reviews as fake.
-It might come as a surprise, since you might expected that there would be most fake reviews within reviews giving 1 and 5 stars, since this would explain reviewing competitors bad and themselves good.
+It might come as a surprise, since you might expected that there would be most fake reviews within reviews giving 1 and 5 stars.
+This at least would explain reviewing competitors bad and yourself good.

-For the restaurant based on their star, an descreasing trend is also seen, except for resturants with 5 stars, here the percentage fake reviews is increased compared to restaurants with 3.5, 4, and 4.5 stars.
+For the restaurant based on their star, a descreasing trend is also seen, except for resturants with 5 stars, here the percentage fake reviews is increased compared to restaurants with 3.5, 4, and 4.5 stars.

 Within type of restaurants, the percentage fake reviews are around 20%.
-Sushi bars have the higest percentage reviews with 30% fake reviews.
+Sushi bars have the higest percentage of fake reviews with 30%.
 The lowest percentage fake reviews is within Coffe and tea, which has 16% fake reviews.

 Also within type of kitchen most kitchen types has a fake review percentage on about 20%.
 Japanese have the highest percentage on 27%, whereas Indian has the lowest percentage fake reviews on 15%.